 Regina East SmartCentre is a 371,000 square foot shopping centre that is situated on 31.33 acres at the intersection of Quance Street and Prince of Wales Drive in Regina, Saskatchewan.
-A 129,000 square foot Wal-Mart store, a 54,000 square foot HomeSense, a 40,000 square foot London Drugs, and a 33,000 square foot Home Outfitters anchor the centre.
+A 129,000 square foot Walmart Supercentre, a 54,000 square foot HomeSense, a 40,000 square foot London Drugs, and a 33,000 square foot Home Outfitters anchor the centre.
 Other national tenants include Best Buy, Michaels, Pier 1 Imports, Penningtons, Bulk Barn, Bowring, Reitmans, East Side Mario's, The Shoe Company, Hallmark, Warehouse One, and Payless Shoesource.
-The centre can accommodate a 30,000 square foot expansion of the Wal-Mart store.
 Shadow anchors include a 130,000 square foot Real Canadian Superstore as well as an 89,000 square foot Rona Home and Garden.